Innocent Owner Defense in Asset Forfeiture Cases

 “Can I borrow the car grandma?
 I just want to go visit some friends.”

-Forfeiture is a complex area of the law.
+Asset forfeiture is a complex area of the law.
 The government is allowed to seize property that they believe to be contraband.
 Contraband is property that is used or intended to be used in the commission of certain crimes (those crimes are listed out in the Chapter 59 of the Texas Code of Criminal Procedure).
-“Contraband” also includes the proceeds of those specific crimes.
-Meaning that the money or property received from the commission of crime or anything purchased with that money or property can be seized by the government as contraband.
-Art.
-59.01 Tex.
-C.C.P.
+“Contraband” also includes the proceeds of those specific crimes, meaning that the money or property received from the commission of crime or anything purchased with that money or property can be seized by the government as contraband.

 Once seized, the government may initiate a civil proceeding separate from any criminal prosecution.
 This means there will be an entirely separate trial regarding the potential forfeiture of the seized property to the government.
 If the government wins at this trial, then the seized property will belong to them.

 Luckily, you can fight back if property seized by the government belonged to you and you are innocent.
 The law provides for the Innocent Owner Defense so that owners of seized property who are actually innocent of the crime and have no knowledge of it cannot have their property forfeited.
 The following will discuss the very basics of the innocent owner defense.
 If you have property seized and want to get it back, you should contact an experienced attorney as soon as possible.

 Understand that the car is presumed guilty.
 If you don’t file an answer to the State’s Notice of Intended Forfeiture quickly, the State will get a default judgment.
 Art.
 59.02-59.05 Tex C.C.P.